-The well-being of UAE residents was a cornerstone of Sheikh Khalifa’s strategic development plan after he assumed the presidency in 2004.
+The well-being of UAE residents was a cornerstone of the late President, Sheikh Khalifa’s strategic development plan after he assumed the presidency in 2004.

-That ambition would be realised in the transformation of cancer facilities in the Emirates from two to more than a dozen – with four leading hospitals carrying his name to treat patients in all corners of the country.
+That ambition would be realised in the transformation of cancer facilities in the Emirates from two to more than a dozen — with four leading hospitals carrying his name treating patients across the country.

 “The contribution to cancer care worldwide by Sheikh Khalifa and his foundation was huge, although many people may be unaware of the details,” said Dr Al Shamsi, director of oncology at Burjeel Medical City in Abu Dhabi.

 “If we go back to 2004, at the start of Sheikh Khalifa’s presidency, we had a limited number of hospitals that treated cancer.